vrushabh19/vrushabh19/README.md

  # 👋 Hi, I’m Vrushabh!

- I'm an engineering graduate specialising in Electronics Engineering also I'm passionate about Data Science, Machine Learning & Deep Learning.
+ I'm an engineering graduate specialized in Electronics Engineering also I'm passionate about Data Science, Machine Learning & Deep Learning.
 I'm well-versed in extracting insights from data by asking the right questions & helping organizations make effective business decisions.
 I enjoy solving real-world machine learning problems and learning new technologies.